Made by @Guest

 Anti-armor

-high-explosive, anti-tank.
+HEAT: high-explosive, anti-tank.
 Designed to explode, creating superheated strands of metal under high pressure and momentum to tear through armor.

 Tandem HEAT: HEAT with an additional stage meant to penetrate reactive armor (those big blocky plates on tanks such as TUSK Abrams variants).